watery-desert/swipeable_tile/README.md

 ),
 ```

-3. `SwipeableTile.swipeToTigger` This is exactly the same as `SwipeableTile` but instead of dismiss it, it will tigger an action.
+3. `SwipeableTile.swipeToTrigger` This is exactly the same as `SwipeableTile` but instead of dismiss it, it will trigger an action.
 The tile will return back to initial position when maximum drag reaches `swipeThreshold`

-4. `SwipeableTile.swipeToTiggerCard` This is exactly the same as `SwipeableTile.card` but instead of dismiss it, it will tigger an action.
+4. `SwipeableTile.swipeToTriggerCard` This is exactly the same as `SwipeableTile.card` but instead of dismiss it, it will trigger an action.
 The tile will return back to initial position when maximum drag reaches `swipeThreshold`